 Top Pick of Best DNA Testing Kit

 A DNA test kit that is great for tracing your roots and finding relatives.
 AncestryDna makes it easy to explore your ethnic origins and offers the largest family-matching database.

 The reason the Ancestry DNA test stood out is because it presents test results in a clear manner and places the ancestry.

 Information in a useful historical context.
-Compared to other services, Ancestry DNA’s reports and the interface gives it a huge advantage.
+Compared to other services, Ancestry DNA’s reports and interface give it a huge advantage.

 Runner-up for Best DNA Testing Kit